 Parkinson's is a progressive and fluctuating neurological condition that affects movements such as walking, writing, and swallowing.

 Parkinson's occurs when there are cells lost from the part of the brain that controls movement.
 These lost cells are the cells that produce dopamine, a chemical messenger that allows us to perform co-ordinated movements by transmitting messages between nerve cells and muscles.
 If approximately 80% of the dopamine-producing nerve cells have been lost, the symptoms of Parkinson's appear.
 It is not known what causes the depletion of dopamine-producing cells.
-Research into the cause is currently focused on genetic and environmental factors and how they interact to cause the condition.

 There are two main problems that can occur with the bladder in Parkinson's, these are urge incontinence (overactive bladder) and nocturia/nocturnal enuresis (needing to empty your bladder at night/ bed wetting).